appliedbinf/el_gato/README.md

 # Approach

-Most of the processing performed by el_gato is the identification of allele sequences.
  At its core, el_gato uses BLAST to identify the closest match to each allele in your input data.
 For the loci *flaA*, *pilE*, *asd*, *mip*, and *proA*, this process is straight forward.
 Whereas loci *mompS* and *neuA/neuAh* require more involved processing, with neuA/neuAh being an issue only when processing reads—the specifics of these loci are discussed in the corresponding sections below.

-For the simple loci (*flaA*, *pilE*, *asd*, *mip*, and *proA*), the following processes are used:
+First for the simple loci (*flaA*, *pilE*, *asd*, *mip*, and *proA*), the following processes are used:

 ## Assembly

 Six of the seven loci (*flaA*, *pilE*, *asd*, *mip*,*proA*, and *neuA/neuAh*) are identified using BLAST.
 For each, the best BLAST result is returned as the allele.
-The closest match is returned with an \* if loci have no exact match.
-When processing an assembly, only *mompS* requires extra processing. [add in updated code changes]
+The closest match is returned with an \* if loci have no exact match. [add in updated code changes if necessary] When processing an assembly, only *mompS* requires extra processing.

 ### *mompS*

-[*mompS* is sometimes present in multiple copies in *Legionella pneumophila*, typically two.](https://doi.org/10.1016/j.cmi.2017.01.002) When typing *L. pneumophila* using Sanger sequencing, primers amplify only the correct *mompS* locus.
+[*mompS* is sometimes present in multiple copies in *Legionella pneumophila*, though typically two copies.](https://doi.org/10.1016/j.cmi.2017.01.002) When typing *L. pneumophila* using Sanger sequencing, primers amplify only the correct *mompS* locus.
 We, therefore, use *in silico* PCR to extract the correct *mompS* locus sequence from the assembly.
 The primers used for *in silico* PCR are *mompS*-450F (TTGACCATGAGTGGGATTGG) and *mompS*-1116R (TGGATAAATTATCCAGCCGGACTTC) [as described in this protocol](https://doi.org/10.1007/978-1-62703-161-5_6).
 The *mompS* allele is then identified using BLAST.

 ## Reads

 When processing reads, identification of both *mompS* and *neuA*/*neuAh* requires additional analyses (described below).
 The other five loci are processed by mapping the provided reads to reference loci from *L. pneumophila* strain Paris and identifying the consensus sequence.
 Then, all alleles are determined using BLAST against the SBT allele database.

-A couple of quality control steps are applied when processing the reads that map to each locus:
+A couple of quality control steps are applied when processing the reads:

    1. **Base quality:** Any bases with quality scores below 20 are not included when calculating coverage at each position or identifying alternate base calls.
-The lowest number of bases with quality over 20 that map to a single position is reported in the log for each locus [add exact name of the column header].
+The lowest number of bases with quality over 20 that map to a single position is reported in the log for each locus [add exact name of the identifier].
    2. **Coverage:** After excluding low-quality bases, if there is not at least one read covering 100% of the locus (<99% for *neuA*/*neuAh* - see below), then no attempt to identify the allele is made, and a "-" will be reported.
-No minimum depth cutoff is applied.
-[Is depth here true still?]
+A minimum depth of 10 is applied as a cutoff.

 ### *neuA/neuAh*

 [The sequence of *neuA*/*neuAh* loci can differ dramatically.](https://doi.org/10.1111/1469-0691.12459) The differences in sequence between *neuA*/*neuAh* alleles are sufficient that reads from some alleles will not map to others.
 Accordingly, we map reads to [X number of] reference sequences that cover the sequence variation currently represented in the SBT database.
 The [X number of] reference alleles used are the *neuA* allele from strain Paris (neuA_1), the *neuAh* allele from strain Dallas-1E (neuA_201), and [description of other reference sequences].
-Reads from samples are mapped well to the [X number of] reference sequences described above.
 The reference sequence with the best mapping [what defines best?
-Is it the number of reads?] is identified using `samtools coverage` with the caveat that > 99% of the locus must have coverage of at least one read (some alleles contain small indels, so 100% is too strict); otherwise a "-" will be reported.
+Is it the number of reads?] is identified using `samtools coverage` with the caveat that >99% of the *neuA*/*neuAh* locus must have coverage of at least one read (some alleles contain small indels, so 100% is too strict); otherwise a "-" will be reported.
 Once the reference sequence is selected, the processing using BLAST is the same as described above.

 ### *mompS*

-[As described in the assembly section](#assembly), *mompS* is sometimes present in two copies in the genome of *L. pneumophila* isolates.
+[As described in the assembly section](#assembly), *mompS* is sometimes present in multiple copies in the genome of *L. pneumophila* isolates though it is typically two copies.
 Duplicate gene copies pose an obvious challenge for a read-mapping approach: if two similar sequence copies are present in a genome, reads from both copies may map to the same reference sequence.

-el_gato resolves this issue by taking advantage of the proximity of the genome's two copies of *mompS*.
-[A schematic of the organization of the two *mompS* copies can be found in Fig. 1 in this paper](https://doi.org/10.1016/j.cmi.2017.01.002).
-As described in the assembly section, *mompS* is sometimes present in two copies in the genome of *L. pneumophila* isolates.
-The sequence context of the two mompS copies is such that the correct copy is immediately upstream of the incorrect copy.
+el_gato resolves this issue by taking advantage of the proximity of the genome's two copies of *mompS* [(a schematic of the organization of the two *mompS* copies can be found in Fig. 1 in this paper).](https://doi.org/10.1016/j.cmi.2017.01.002).
+The sequence context of the two *mompS* copies is such that the correct copy is immediately upstream of the incorrect copy.
 Only the right copy is flanked on either side by sequences corresponding to primers (*mompS*-450F and *mompS*-1116R) used for conventional SBT.
 In contrast, while *mompS*-450F sequences are present upstream of the incorrect copy, the corresponding *mompS*-1116R sequences are not found downstream.
-For this reason, only the correct copy is amplified in conventional SBT (See below schematic)[should be a link to section].
+For this reason, only the correct copy is amplified in conventional SBT [(See below schematic)](#momps-read-mapping-schematic)

-Duplicate gene copies pose an obvious challenge for a read mapping approach: reads from both *mompS* copies can map to the same reference sequence. el_gato resolves this issue by taking advantage of the presence of *mompS*-1116R downstream of only the correct copy of *mompS*.

 The sequence of the two copies of *mompS* and the identity of the correct allele is then resolved through the following process: